rathi2016/rathi2016.github.io/_posts/2017-03-16-big_o_notation.markdown

 ![](http://i.imgur.com/q8vutzO.png)

-Therefore,we will only take Higher order term,   f(n) = n3 +  n  and  we right
-    big O notation as - O(n3)
+Therefore,we will only take Higher order term,   f(n) = n3 +  n  and  we write big O notation as - O(n3)

-		Type of analysis – We can analyze an algorithm in 3 ways:
+Type of analysis - We can analyze an algorithm in 3 ways:

 ![](http://i.imgur.com/IfFJ96k.png)